[Emily Hingle]

 6. Pig Out NOLA Barbecue

-537 Toulouse St., (504) 224-2434, pigoutnolabbq.com
+537 Toulouse St., (504) 224-2434

 7. NOLA Crawfish King Seafood & BBQ

-5321 Franklin Ave., (504) 259-0828, crawfishking.com
+5321 Franklin Ave., (504) 438-5861

-NOLA Crawfish King Seafood & BBQ [Instagram.com]
+NOLA Crawfish King Seafood & BBQ [Instagram]

 You can tell by the name that the NOLA Crawfish King does more than just seafood.
 The red meat-side of the business serves hearty sandwiches, stacked platters, and the best rolls you've ever eaten in addition to fried and boiled seafood goodness.
 Start off with a Soul Roll: ground smoked pork and mac n' cheese-stuffed roll with Soul Sauce.

-Try out the New Orleans exclusive sandwich "The Neville," which is a housemade hot sausage with Swiss cheese, onions, pickles, and sriracha aioli.
-If you prefer platters, you can choose from brisket, whole hog bbq, smoked ribs, smoked wings, and smoked sausage.
+Try out the New Orleans exclusive sandwich "The Neville," which is a house-made hot sausage with Swiss cheese, onions, pickles, and sriracha aioli.
+If you prefer platters, you can choose from brisket, whole hog BBQ, smoked ribs, smoked wings, and smoked sausage.

 8. Walker's Southern Style BBQ

-10828 Hayne Blvd., (504) 241-8227, cochondelaitpoboys.com
+10828 Hayne Blvd., (504) 241-8227

 Walker's Southern Style BBQ [cochondelaitpoboys.com]

 Walker's BBQ has the distinction of having been visited by the late Anthony Bourdain!
-This barbecue shop is also special because they feature The Cochon De Lait PoBoy that all of the regulars swear is the best tasting one in the city.
+This barbecue shop is also special because they feature The Cochon De Lait Po-Boy that all of the regulars swear is the best tasting one in the city.
 The Smoked Chicken Salad Sandwich is a close second to it, but it's hard to go wrong at Walker's.

 Some people like to get one of the Feasts when they're dining with their closest friends or family.
-The Cochon Feast includes three pounds of smoked pork, six French bread slices, 12 oz of Wertie Sauce, and a heaping portion of shredded cabbage.
+The Cochon Feast includes three pounds of smoked pork, six French bread slices, 12 oz. of Wertie Sauce, and a heaping portion of shredded cabbage.

 9. The Backyard

-244 W. Harrison Ave., (504) 309-8767, thebackyardnola.com
+244 W. Harrison Ave., (504) 309-8767

-Saucy Barbecue (Courtesy of Emily Hingle)
+Saucy Barbecue [Courtesy of Emily Hingle]

 The Backyard wants you to feel right at home.
 The menu mostly features barbecue on a bun with some shareable and sides to add on.
-You may want to order some smoked tuna dip or muffuletta deviled eggs for the table, then everyone can get their own sandwich.
+You may want to order some Smoked Tuna Dip or Muffuletta Deviled Eggs for the table, then everyone can get their own sandwich.

-The brisket sandwich is dressed with pickles and onions with Kinda Sweet Sauce on the side.
+Their brisket sandwich is dressed with pickles and onions with Kinda Sweet Sauce on the side.
 The meat is sliced to order so it's nice and fresh when it gets to you.
 The hot sausage sandwich is sourced from Vaucresson's and is dressed with mustard and red onion.
 For something a little lighter, try The Zeus with marinated grilled chicken, lettuce, tomato, kalamata olives, and feta cheese.

 10. Cochon

-930 Tchoupitoulas St., (504) 588-7675, cochonrestaurant.com
+930 Tchoupitoulas St., (504) 588-2121

 Cochon [cochonrestaurant.com]